chef/chef-web-docs/chef_master/source/ctl_automate_server.rst

 New in Chef Automate 0.5.328.

-The default setting for ``node-summary`` is to display the name, UUID, status, and the last time the nodes checked in via the Chef Infra Client, InSpec, or the liveness agent.
+The default setting for ``node-summary`` is to display the name, UUID, status, and the last time the nodes checked in via the Chef Infra Client, Chef InSpec, or the liveness agent.

 **Syntax**